 We maintain an allowance for doubtful accounts to provide coverage for probable losses from our receivables.
 We determine the adequacy of the allowance by estimating the probability of loss based on our analysis of the client's creditworthiness, among other things, and specifically provide for exposures where we determine the receivables are impaired.
-At September 30, 2016, total receivables amounted to \$538 million, net of an allowance for doubtful accounts of \$13 million.
-As of that date, Financial Advisory and Asset Management fees, and customers and other receivables comprised 82% and 18% of total receivables, respectively.
-At December 31, 2015, total receivables amounted to \$497 million, net of an allowance for doubtful accounts of \$13 million.
-As of that date, Financial Advisory and Asset Management fees, and customers and other receivables comprised 85% and 15% of total receivables, respectively.
+At September 30, 2016, total receivables amounted to \$564 million, net of an allowance for doubtful accounts of \$13 million.
+As of that date, Financial Advisory and Asset Management fees, receivables from Lazard Ltd subsidiaries, and customers and other receivables comprised 78%, 5% and 17% of total receivables, respectively.
+At December 31, 2015, total receivables amounted to \$606 million, net of an allowance for doubtful accounts of \$13 million.
+As of that date, Financial Advisory and Asset Management fees, receivables from Lazard Ltd subsidiaries, and customers and other receivables comprised 70%, 18% and 12% of total receivables, respectively.
 At September 30, 2016 and December 31, 2015, the Company had receivables past due or deemed uncollectible of approximately \$22 million and \$20 million, respectively.
 See also "Critical Accounting Policies and Estimates-Revenue Recognition" above and Note 3 of Notes to Condensed Consolidated Financial Statements for additional information regarding receivables.